-How to impact retail sales with point-of-purchase displays ?
+How to increase retail sales with display materials ?

 A point-of-purchase (POP) or point-of-sale (POS) display is a marketing material used to merchandise an article or a product line.
 They are generally located in the place where all the elements of the sale - product, consumer and money - come together.
 By using displays, marketers compete to influence shopping decisions.
 Considering that a large majority of purchases aren't decided until the customer is in the store, it's clear what impact something as simple as a display can have, without change in retail price..